Kesava435/M1_Application_Del_Lab/README.md

 * list of the experiments we implement.
 ## Features
 * It gives basic idea about the digital electronics lab.
-* sudent capable to understand why this lab to use.
+* student capable to understand why this lab to use.